kawamuray/p5-App-Sheroonga/README.md

 High functional [Groonga](http://groonga.org) shell client.
 The original Groonga shell client which distributed with Groonga itself is very poor.
-The result of command output is very hard to read, very few keyboard support(i.e. these is no Crtl-H(backward delete)), no history and no completion.
+The result of command output is very hard to read, very few keyboard support(i.e. there is no Crtl-H(backward delete)), no history and no completion.

 This project aims to provide the shell which supports these features.